Checklists

 • Target – Allows entry of a target figure, if using the ‘Range’ type of check.

 • Lower/Upper Tolerance – Allows entry of a lower and upper tolerance in relation to the ‘Target’ entered above.
-Note that this does not work the same as tolerances do for formula steps, here the tolerances don’t represent a +/- value from the target but rather what the lowest/highest answer can be, so for example this setup will accept answers of 3-5 as valid answers.:
+Note that this does not work the same as tolerances do for formula steps, here the tolerances don’t represent a +/- value from the target but rather what the lowest/highest answer can be, so for example:

 1.3.
 Responses